rails/rails/guides/source/action_mailer_basics.md

 Mailer Views and Layouts
 ------------------------

-The content of emails sent using Action Mailer are specified in view files.
+Action Mailer uses view files to specify the content to be sent in emails.
 Mailer views are located in the `app/views/name_of_mailer_class` directory by default.
 Similar to a controller view, the name of the file matches the name of the mailer method.